Rowland Robinson

 Evidence in favor of Edmund Landis marrying Hannah, daughter of Matthew Robinson

 2. Memorial to Sarah most likely refers to Hannah's sister.
-Matthew had a daughter Sarah.
-Rootsweb cemetery index lists a Sarah Anne Robinson, born "1815c", died 19 June 1843, the exact date of a dedicated poem, buried in Grace Church Cemetery, Elmwood Avenue at Broad Street, Providence, Rhode Island, in Plot 244, which contains members of the Balch family (see sister Frances above).
+Rhode Island cemetery index lists a Sarah Anne Robinson, born "1815c", died 19 June 1843, the exact date of a dedicated poem, buried in Grace Church Cemetery, Elmwood Avenue at Broad Street, Providence, Rhode Island, in Plot 244, which contains members of the Balch family (see sister Frances above).

-3. If indeed Hannah's sister Sarah was born 1815, and if the age difference between Sarah and Hannah (given in the book Recollections of Olden times; Rowland Robinson and his unfortunate daughter) is correct (1811 minus 1807 equals 4 years), then adding 4 to 1815 gives 1819, within one year of the birth claimed in two US censuses and a family testimonial for Hannah, the wife of Edmund Landis.
+4. Thus, Hazard [1] claims that Hannah's sister Sarah was born 1807, but the Rhode Island cemetery index records her birth as "1815c", and if we accept the age difference between Sarah and Hannah given by Hazard, namely (1811 minus 1807 equals 4 years), then adding 4 to 1815 gives 1819, within one year of the birth for Hannah claimed in two US censuses and a testimonial by Hannah's son John W. Landis .

-4. The Hannah Potter Robinson who married Edmund Landis named her oldest son "Edmund Matthew Landis", her 2nd son "Roland Robinson Landis" (Matthew's great-grandfather was Deputy Gov. "Rowland Robinson"), and her 3rd son "John William Landis" (Matthew's grandfather was "William").
-Hannah's oldest son named his first child "Ida Mary Landis" : both of Matthew's wives were named Mary.
+7. The Hannah Potter Robinson who married Edmund Landis named her oldest son "Edmund Matthew Landis", her 2nd son "Roland Robinson Landis" (Matthew's great-grandfather was "Rowland Robinson"), and her 3rd son "John William Landis" (Matthew's grandfather was "William").
+Hannah's oldest son named his first child "Ida Mary Landis" : Matthew's wife was Mary Seager Potter.

-5. Hannah's middle name "Potter" is the maiden name of Matthew's two wives
+8. Hannah's middle name "Potter" is the maiden name of Matthew's wife.

 Evidence against Edmund Landis marrying Hannah, daughter of Matthew Robinson

-1. The book : Recollections of Olden times; Rowland Robinson and his unfortunate daughter gives the birth year of Matthew's daughter Hannah as 1811, whereas two US censuses and a family testimonial give 16 June 1820 as the birth date of the Hannah Potter Robinson who married Edmund Landis.
+1. The book : Hazard's book, Recollections of Olden times.... ( [1] below) gives the birth year of Matthew's daughter Hannah as 1811, whereas the 1850 and 1870 US censuses imply 1820, and a family testimonial gives 16 June 1820 as the birth date of the Hannah Potter Robinson who married Edmund Landis.
 (See [1] above)

 2. The above book : Recollections of Olden times; Rowland Robinson and his unfortunate daughter gives "Edward Larned" as the name of the man who married Matthew's daughter Hannah